Capstone-Template-orginisation/website-template/src/content/docs/capstonetraining/Trello/5-Advanced-Features.md

 ## View

-The main idea behind the view feature is to provide a calendar incorporating the project workflows and key deadlines.
+The main idea behind the View feature is to provide a calendar incorporating the project workflows and key deadlines.
 This effectively manages tasks and displays project information for workflow planning.
 Views make it easy to display your data across boards and teams in a clear and actionable way.

 This allows you to stay on top of due dates within the calendar view, and sync with your personal calendar for project-life balance.
 This can be accessed through clicking Workspace Views then Calendar.
-Note this is a feature of Trello Premium so some students may not have access (_Trello Blog 2024_).
+Note this is a feature of Trello Premium (_Trello Blog 2024_).

 ## Helpful Resources

-There are many great resources to fully explore the features of Trello.
+There are many great resources to fully explore the features of Trello and enhance your project management skills.
 Some helpful resources are listed below:

-- Creating and managing a Trello Board _(https://www.youtube.com/watch?v=9OngFw0Q3Zg&list=PL4H_oPRK80z6st7sR7xeoI5hY4p6NFsFz)_;
+- Creating and managing a Trello Board *(https://www.youtube.com/watch?v=9OngFw0Q3Zg&list=PL4H_oPRK80z6st7sR7xeoI5hY4p6NFsFz)*;
-- Trello Essential Training, a LinkedIn Learning course (https://www.linkedin.com/learning/trello-essential-training-22650139?u=2104084)*;
+- Trello Essential Training, a LinkedIn Learning course *(https://www.linkedin.com/learning/trello-essential-training-22650139?u=2104084)*;
-- The Atlassian Work Life blog, providing many helpful articles to enhance your office productivity and IT savoir (https://www.atlassian.com/blog)*;
+- The Atlassian Work Life blog, providing many helpful articles to enhance your office productivity and IT savoir *(https://www.atlassian.com/blog)*;
-- Here is an article with some great tips on setting up a Trello Board as a productivity dashboard (https://www.atlassian.com/blog/productivity/trello-productivity-guide)*;
+- Setting up Trello as a productivity dashboard *(https://www.atlassian.com/blog/productivity/trello-productivity-guide)*;
-- The Trello YouTube channel has excellent walk-through videos showing advanced features (https://www.youtube.com/@trello)*;
+- The Trello YouTube channel, providing excellent walk-through videos *(https://www.youtube.com/@trello)*;
-- New to Trello Guide is excellent for exploring the features on offer (https://trello.com/guide?utm_source=trello&utm_medium=inapp&utm_content=header-tips&utm_campaign=guide)*;
+- New to Trello Guide *(https://trello.com/guide?utm_source=trello&utm_medium=inapp&utm_content=header-tips&utm_campaign=guide)*;
-- Advanced Checklists for Managing Cards (https://www.atlassian.com/blog/trello/advanced-checklists)*;
+- Advanced Checklists for Managing Cards *(https://www.atlassian.com/blog/trello/advanced-checklists)*;
-- Your Personality at Work Newsletter (https://www.atlassian.com/blog/collections/personality-at-work)*;
+- Your Personality at Work Newsletter *(https://www.atlassian.com/blog/collections/personality-at-work)*;
-- Lightweight Ways to Customize Trello (https://www.atlassian.com/blog/trello/lightweight-ways-to-customize-trello)\*.
+- Lightweight Ways to Customize Trello *(https://www.atlassian.com/blog/trello/lightweight-ways-to-customize-trello)*.

+## Conclusion

+You have now learnt how to create buttons, set up card templates and explored helpful Trello resources.
+Great work!

 ## References